ideacrew/todo-interview/README.md

 Instructions for rails take home:
 1. Clone the repo from https://github.com/bill-transue/todo-app
-2. Complete the #create and #update actions in both controllers, making all the specs pass
+2. Complete the `#create` and `#update` actions in both controllers, making all the specs pass
-3. Bonus points for rewriting the routes.rb using Rails’s resources  method will keeping the build green.
+3. Bonus points for rewriting the `routes.rb` using Rails’s resources method while keeping the build green.
-4. Return the completed code, the preferred method is with a git bundle by running git bundle create completed_todo.bundle origin/master..HEAD after commiting your changes and sending us the completed_todo.bundle file.
-Also accepted is a zip file of your local repo.
+4. Return the completed code, the preferred method is with a `git bundle` by running `git bundle create completed_todo.bundle origin/master..HEAD` after commiting your changes and sending us the completed_todo.bundle file.